scuzzydude/asimov/asimov.md

 [^62]: Unless he's John Wall

-[^63]: In the protocol, virtual scoot are not tradable, and only the master Scoot node can process transactions, and they earn no credits for transaction processing.
-The difference is that they are open and are recorded on a validated scoot-chain, and only the Scoot, rather than the Foundation, validates identity.
+[^63]: In the protocol, only the master Scoot node can process transactions, and they earn no credits for transaction processing.
+The difference is that they are open and are recorded on a validated scoot-chain, and the Scoot, rather than the Foundation, validates identity.
 The Foundation can enforce a set of methods for conversion in the protocol, and once a virtual scoot holder becomes a pledge, he has right to demand conversion according to these terms

 [^64]: Those Enron guys were carpetbaggers.